proycon/homepage/content/posts/rant-against-centralising-e-mail.md

 contributing to a mature and properly decentralised infrastructure.
-In this way, we are willingly contributing to centralisation, which if conducted on such a scale, may fundamentally alter the nature and power-balance of a decentralised network like the internet in essence meant to be.
+In this way, we are willingly contributing to centralisation, which if conducted on such a scale, may fundamentally alter the nature and power-balance of a decentralised network like the internet is in essence meant to be.

 This centralisation has security implications too, because not just institutes and users converge on the select group of service providers, but so